rodekruis/caladrius/README.md

 ## Created by: Artificial Incompetence for the Red Cross #1 Challenge in the 2018 Hackathon for Peace, Justice and Security

 *Note: Parts of this project are not made public for privacy and operational reasons.
-If you would like to access any restricted content, please send an email to grahman@rodekruis.nl with the relevant details (content url, purpose of request, et cetera).*
+If you would like to access any restricted content, please send an email to grahman@redcross.nl with the relevant details (content url, purpose of request, et cetera).*

 ## Documentation
 1. [Presentation 2020](https://rodekruis.sharepoint.com/sites/510-Team/_layouts/15/Doc.aspx?OR=teams&action=edit&sourcedoc={0DCCBEB8-91CC-4021-A0DF-CC5239CC5EBD})